cthoyt/cthoyt.github.io/_posts/2020/2020-04-28-history-of-bel.md

 **Sometime in 2016** Selventa dissolves ([ref](https://www.flagshippioneering.com/companies/selventa)).
 I think this where this story gets interesting - because it's also the part that we will be able to understand the least from an outside perspective.
-If you serch the internet for Selventa, you will indeed find lots of well-written press releases describing the contracts they had made over the years with several notable biotech and pharmaceutical industries.
+If you search the internet for Selventa, you will indeed find lots of well-written press releases describing the contracts they had made over the years with several notable biotech and pharmaceutical industries.
 I've heard gossip that the reason it fell